-Laboratory size and layout clearances shall be coordinated with HVAC design and fume hood placement to avoid creating turbulent air near fume hoods or biological safety cabinets, and dead air pockets or reverse air currents along the hood opening.
-Hoods should be located away from aisles, doors, and air supply vents.
+Laboratory size and layout clearances shall be coordinated with HVAC design and fume hood placement to avoid creating turbulent air near chemical fume hoods or biological safety cabinets, and dead air pockets or reverse air currents along the hood opening.
+Hoods should be located as far away as practical from doors, corners, and air supply vents.
+All efforts will be made to avoid dead spaces that create uneven air flow patterns in containment devices.